Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Xiaomi offers its own content synchronization service in the cloud.
 Every Mi Cloud account gets 5GB of free storage to back up system settings (home screen layout, wallpapers, time/alarms/clock/notification settings and more), photo gallery, recorder, notes , WiFi, calendar, browser, etc.

+In addition, depending on what password we enter on the lock screen or what finger we use to unlock by fingerprint, we access one space or another automatically.

-A functionality related to the previous one is Application lock, which allows you to restrict access to certain apps by means of a fingerprint or pattern.
+A functionality related to the previous one is Application lock , which allows you to restrict access to certain apps by fingerprint or pattern.
 Access to apps is blocked when the phone is locked and optionally also when exiting the locked app (immediately after or after 1 minute).

 Second Space and App Lock